Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Auth API.md

+## API Endpoints
+## Users
 ### Users Get
 #### Description
 This service endpoint will allow the user to retrieve all the users details who are registered in the icheckgateway application.
-Through this process call, you can view the list of all users wihtout any filter applied.
+You can view the list of all users because there may be a chance where the user does not have any role, permission or audience associated with them.
+So, through this process call, all the users get retrieved with applying any filter.
 For this purpose, the `UsersGetAsync()` method is called by creating an instance of **UsersController** class which is accessed from the API client.

  ```markdown
  UsersController usersController = client.UsersController;